nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Checking if time interval is free: `free`

 Indicates if an interval is free.
 If free, a message indicating that will be shown.
-If not, entries occupying that interval will be shown in the entries list.
+If not, entries occupying that interval will be shown in the entry list.

 **Format**: `free sd/START_DATE ed/END_DATE`